 If you are using zmNinja along with authentication, please make sure

 AUTH_RELAY is set to hashed,

 OPT_USE_LEGACY_AUTH - Starting version 1.34.0, ZoneMinder uses a more secure Authentication mechanism using JWT tokens.
 Older versions used a less secure MD5 based auth hash.
 It is recommended you turn this off after you are sure you don’t need it.
 If you are using a 3rd party app that relies on the older API auth mechanisms, you will have to update that app if you turn this off.
 Note that zmNinja 1.3.057 onwards supports the new token system.

-SYSTEM_SHUTDOWN - this option decides if it is allowed to shutdown the full system via the ZM UI.
+SYSTEM_SHUTDOWN - this option puts a poweroff icon in the header of the ZM UI for users with System privilege accessi.
+This icon will allow the user to shutdown the full system via the ZM UI.
 The system will need to have sudo installed and the following added to /etc/sudoers:

 www-data ALL=NOPASSWD: /sbin/shutdown

 OPT_FAST_DELETE - Normally an event created as the result of an alarm consists of entries in one or more database tables plus the various files associated with it.
 When deleting events in the browser it can take a long time to remove all of this if youxr are trying to do a lot of events at once.
 NOTE: It is recommended that you keep this option OFF, unless you are running on an old or low-powered system.